-Application Performance Monitoring components
+Application performance monitoring components

 - End-user experience monitoring: tracks how your mobile app is behaving from users’ perspective.
 This looks into aspects such as load times, app slowness, or any errors.

-- Application discovery, tracing, and diagnostics: assesses how the different components of your app are behaving from a diagnostic perspective.
+- Application discovery, tracing, and diagnostics: assess how the different components of your app are behaving from a diagnostic perspective.
 Determining whether particular logic is performing as desired is important to understand how your app is performing overall.

-- Application analytics: raw data that you can analyze, spot trends, and learn insights to help inform decision making.
+- Application analytics: raw data that you can analyze, spot trends, and learn insights to help inform decision-making.

-Using a mobile App Performance Monitoring tool
+Using a mobile app performance monitoring tool

 Instrumenting your app with an APM tool will help you stay on top of how your app is doing in the wild and act proactively to find problem areas in your app’s performance.
 Instabug App Performance Monitoring helps you track key metrics to improve your app’s performance, including Apdex scores, UI hangs, network timeouts and issues, slow launches, tracking custom traces, and more.

 For the best results, use Instabug's APM, Crash Reporting, and Bug Reporting together to have a complete picture of your app's quality, performance, and stability.
 Each tool is essential on its own, and when combined, the sum is even greater than its parts and you'll have all the data and information you need at your fingertips to deliver the fastest and most reliable experience for your users, and outperform your competition.